Strabo: Geographica

-Although the Geographica was rarely used by contemporary writers, a multitude of copies survived throughout the Byzantine Empire.
+Although the Geographica was rarely used by contemporary writers, numerous copies survived throughout the Byzantine Empire.
 It first appeared in Western Europe in Rome as a Latin translation issued around 1469.
 The first printed edition was published in 1516 in Venice.
 Isaac Casaubon, classical scholar and editor of Greek texts, provided the first critical edition in 1587.

 Although Strabo cited the classical Greek astronomers Eratosthenes and Hipparchus, acknowledging their astronomical and mathematical efforts covering geography, he claimed that a descriptive approach was more practical, such that his works were designed for statesmen who were more anthropologically than numerically concerned with the character of countries and regions.

-As such, Geographica provides a valuable source of information on the ancient world of his day, especially when this information is corroborated by other sources.
+As such, Geographica provides a valuable source of information on the ancient world of his day, especially when corroborated by other sources.
 He travelled extensively, as he says: "Westward I have journeyed to the parts of Etruria opposite Sardinia; towards the south from the Euxine [Black Sea] to the borders of Ethiopia; and perhaps not one of those who have written geographies has visited more places than I have between those limits."

 It is not known when he wrote Geographica, but he spent much time in the famous library in Alexandria taking notes from "the works of his predecessors".
 A first edition was published in 7 BC and a final edition no later than 23 AD, in what may have been the last year of Strabo's life.
 It took some time for Geographica to be recognized by scholars and to become a standard.

-Alexandria itself features extensively in the last book of Geographica, which describes it as a thriving port city with a highly developed local economy.
-Strabo notes the city's many beautiful public parks, and its network of streets wide enough for chariots and horsemen.
+Alexandria itself is described extensively in the last book of Geographica as a thriving port city with a highly developed local economy.
+Strabo notes the city's many beautiful public parks and its network of streets wide enough for chariots and horsemen.
 "Two of these are exceeding broad, over a plethron in breadth, and cut one another at right angles ...
 All the buildings are connected one with another, and these also with what are beyond it."

-Underside of a female indian flying lisard showing the "wing" or patagium that is usually supported by six elongated ribs.
+Underside of a female indian flying lizard showing the "wing" or patagium that is usually supported by six elongated ribs.

 Lawrence Kim observes that Strabo is "... pro-Roman throughout the Geography.
 But while he acknowledges and even praises Roman ascendancy in the political and military sphere, he also makes a significant effort to establish Greek primacy over Rome in other contexts."

-In Europe, Strabo was the first to connect the Danube (which he called Danouios) and the Istros – with the change of names occurring at "the cataracts," the modern Iron Gates on the Romanian/Serbian border.
+In Europe, Strabo is the first known to have stated that the rivers called Danouios and Istros were in fact the upper and lower parts of the Danube, connecting at "the cataracts," the modern Iron Gates on the Romanian/Serbian border.

 In India, a country he never visited, Strabo described small flying reptiles that were long with snake-like bodies and bat-like wings (this description matches the Indian flying lizard Draco dussumieri), winged scorpions, and other mythical creatures along with those that were actually factual.